DuyDu-kma/kma_ctf/docs/configuration.rst

 DATABASE_URL
 ~~~~~~~~~~~~
 The URI that specifies the username, password, hostname, port, and database of the server
-used to hold the CTFd database.
+used to hold the KMActf database.

 e.g. ``mysql+pymysql://root:<YOUR_PASSWORD_HERE>@localhost/ctfd``